 - While paper machines are increasingly difficult to sell in their entirety, mill support equipment continues to be frequently sold on a removal basis.

 By the numbers

 High Installation Costs Lower Removal Values: While paper machines are typically the biggest cost in a mill, they are very difficult to sell for removal under duress.
-Appraised values tend to represent a small percentage of depreciated Book Value.
-This is because a significant portion of the original cost is for special improvements including installation pits, poured concrete foundations, floor drains, erected steel infrastructure, extensive networks of process piping (e.g. steam, water, air), heavy electrical distribution systems, and air handling ductwork.
-While certain components of these systems, such as the head box, fourdriner section, press sections, dryer can sections, size press, coaters, scanners, calender, reel, and winder, can be removed and sold piecemeal, the majority of the installation improvements either cannot be removed or are not economically feasible to remove.
+Appraised values tend to represent a small percentage of depreciated book value because a significant portion of the original cost is for special improvements including installation pits, poured concrete foundations, floor drains, erected steel infrastructure, extensive networks of process piping (i.e. steam, water, air), heavy electrical distribution systems and air handling ductwork.
+While certain components of these systems such as the head box, Fourdrinier section, press sections, dryer can sections, size press, coaters, scanners, calendar, reel and winder can be removed and sold piecemeal, the majority of the installation improvements either cannot be removed or are not economically feasible to remove.
 The cost of those improvements is lost when the equipment is sold for removal.
 Knowledgeable buyers typically disregard any value associated with them and, in some cases, may even discount offers when significant de-installation and re-installation costs are present.